Shaping the distribution of neural responses with interneurons in a recurrent circuit model: Discussion

-There are also aspects of our circuit that are not biologically realistic.
+There are, however, some aspects of our circuit that are not biologically realistic.
 For example, our model focuses on the role of local interneurons in reshaping the response distribution and, for simplicity, assumes that the primary neurons have linear activation functions.
 A more realistic model would also include nonlinearity and adaptation in the primary neurons.
-In addition, the synaptic weights are not sign-constrained, which violates Dale's law, and the feedforward synaptic weights $\rmW^\top$ and feedback weights $-\rmW$ are constrained to be symmetric; however, these differences can be accounted for with modifications such as those described in \citep{duong2023adaptive}.
+Moreover, our model only includes synaptic connections between primary neurons and interneurons, which may be consistent with some sensory circuits (e.g., olfactory bulb), but cannot account for excitatory-excitatory connections or inhibitory-inhibitory connections in cortical circuits.
+Finally, the synaptic weights are not sign-constrained, and violate Dale's law.
+This can be addressed by modifying the objective in eq.~\ref{eq:objective} so that the optimization is over non-negative weight matrices $\rmW\ge0$, which will result in a projected gradient step in Alg.~\ref{alg:online}; however, the circuit responses will generally be less aligned with the target distribution.

+A limitation of our simulations is that we only test our method on two-dimensional inputs, demonstrating that three interneurons are sufficient to dramatically reduce the redundancy in the circuit responses.
+However, natural signals are generally high-dimensional and it is not clear how the number of interneurons required to effectively reduce redundancy will scale with the dimension of the signal.
+There is some basis for optimism.
+For example, visual inputs are highly structured---e.g., statistical dependencies between inputs rapidly decay with the distance between the inputs---so local interneurons only need to connect to neurons with overlapping or adjacent receptive fields, limiting the number of interneurons that are required as the dimensionality of the input signal grows \citep{duong2023statistical}.

+There are a number of existing computational models that also explain how neural circuits can implement nonlinear transformations to efficiently encode their inputs.
+For example, several neural circuit models implement forms of divisive normalization \citep{rubin2015stabilized,chalk2017sensory,malo2024cortical}, a transformation that is optimal for efficient encoding of natural signals \citep{schwartz_natural_2001,lyu2011dependency}.
+In addition, there is a body of work on normative spiking models derived from objectives that maximize the information encoded per spike \citep{koren2017computational,alemi2018learning,gutierrezpopulation2019}, which can account for neural adaptation mechanisms such as gain control.
+Our work differs from these, by proposing a novel framing of sensory circuit computation in terms of transformations of probability distributions, which can be viewed as a population level version of the seminal work by \citet{laughlin1981simple}.
+We then demonstrate in a normative circuit model how interneurons can play a critical role in optimizing this objective by measuring the marginal distribution of circuit responses and adjusting their feedback accordingly.